Waldeedle/Twitch-Sub/README.md

 The program allows for 3 types of commands: Add, Charge, and Credit.

 1. For Add, the program uses the Luhn 10 validator to check whether or not the credit card being initialized is a valid entry and if it is not returns the string "error".
 Otherwise a card object is initialized with a balance of $0.
 It should be noted that this design follows the constraint that a single name will only be used once to add a card, and thus a key-value pair data structure is used.
 It should be noted that the number has to be input as a string for the Luhn 10 validator.
+A character limit was not placed on the credit card number as it was stated input will all be valid.

 To allow for multiple cards under a user, a multidimensional array would be appropriate where the next level is the card number ($user[name][cardnumber] => card Object).
 This would allow for duplicate card numbers but would not allow for users to have the same name (hopefully there is only 1 Tom).